 [[caption-width-right:350:Turn the right corner in Mutant Town and you can find anything...]]

-'''District X''' was a short lived comic book series by David Hine that run from 2004 to 2005.
-It takes place at "District X", also known as "Mutant town", a neighborhood in New York City where most of the people are mutants.
-The main characters are two cops, Ismael Ortega (human) and Bishop (mutant), who try to enforce the law at this highly anarchic place.
-Actually, Ortega began working with Gus Kucharsky (human), who ended in the hospital at the first issue.
+''District X'' was a short lived comic book series by David Hine that ran from 2004 to 2005.
+It takes place in "District X", also known as "Mutant town", a neighborhood in New York City where most of the people are mutants.
+The main characters are two cops, the human Ismael "Izzy" Ortega, and Lucas Bishop from the X-Men, replacing Izzy's hospitalised partner Gus Kucharsky.

-The series was a police procedural, and not much of a superhero comic.
-Mutants are not heroes or villains, just common urban people (cops, neighbours, petty thiefs, "totally radical" teenagers, vagrants, etc) who simply happen to have weird super powers.
-There are almost no superhero costumes involved (not even in Bishop, he goes around in normal police uniform).
+The series was a police procedural, rather than a superhero comic.
+Mutants are not heroes or villains, just common urban people (cops, neighbours, petty thieves, "totally radical" teenagers, vagrants, etc) who simply happen to have weird super powers.
+There are almost no superhero costumes involved (not even Bishop, he goes around in normal police uniform).

-The series had a SpiritualSuccessor called "Mutopia X", a tie-in with the crossover HouseOfM, where Mutant Town becomes like the Hollywood of the new alternative reality.
+The series had a SpiritualSuccessor called "Mutopia X", a tie-in with the crossover ComicBook/HouseOfM, where Mutant Town becomes like the Hollywood of the new alternative reality.

 !!''District X'' contains examples of:

 * ADayInTheLimelight: For both Mutant Town, which first showed up in Comicbook/NewX-Men, and for Bishop.